Home

 A performance testing results report is crucial for knowing the areas of defects and improvements in the software.
 Performance testers are responsible for reporting credible information about the applications and systems they run tests on, and in doing so, must use an effective approach.

-Any wrong or misleading information about the website's readiness or system application could spell doom on so many fronts for the company, financially, socially (brand reputation), and possibly, the viability of the company.
-A performance testing results report a template is an essential tool in collecting precise, infallible, and valuable metrics for further analysis.
+Any wrong or misleading information about the website’s readiness or system application could spell doom on so many fronts for the company, financially, socially (brand reputation), and possibly, the viability of the company.
+A performance testing results report template is an essential tool in collecting precise, infallible, and valuable metrics for further analysis.

 As a professional software testing company, our team will be sharing with you some experience of how we report performance testing results - in this article.
 These are proven strategies which we use when providing performance testing services to our clients.